 Information to help you set several settings on the mbox.js Settings page.

-mbox.js end-of-life: On March 31, 2021, Adobe Target will no longer support the mbox.js library.
+mbox.js end-of-life: As of March 31, 2021, Adobe Target no longer supports the mbox.js library.
 Post March 31, 2021, all calls made from mbox.js will gracefully fail and impact your pages that have Target activities running by serving default content.

 The default settings of the mbox.js function library serve the needs of most Target customers.

 If needed, consult your account representative to change the mbox.js settings.

 The following settings are available:

 When viewing Administration > Implementation, the Client at the top is the client code for your account.

 When viewing Administration > Implementation, the Timeout (seconds) setting is your Target request timeout.
 By default this value is set to 15 seconds, but we recommend setting it to a value between 2 seconds and 5 seconds.

 Determines whether the browser sets cookies in your own domain (1st party cookies), Target’s domain, or both.

 Changing this setting affects both mbox.js and at.js.